Do you ever feel like librarians are speaking a different language? Sort out library jargon with this glossary of library terms.

 Most recent issues of journals, magazines or newspapers.
 Located on the fourth floor of the Healey Library.

 An organized combination of records which can be searched.
 The library databases may include records of articles, books, dissertations proceedings, reports, and more.
-Some databases are organized for specific subjects, such as PubMed for medical literature.
-See the complete list of Databases.
+Some databases include the full text or actual documents and some only index the records.

 An electronic book available online.
-See our e-Book collection.
+See our e-book collections.

 An alphabetical list of the specialized terms in a given subject or field of study, with brief definitions.